fernandoaestrella/portfolio/index.md

 ---
 [Actually Exciting Pong](https://github.com/fernandoaestrella/Actually-Exciting-Pong) (Spring of 2019)

-Variation of Pong with following features:
+Solo developed a variation of Pong in Processing with the following features:
 - Ability to shoot multiple shots
 - Paddle freezes for some time when hitting the ball
 - Paddle gets smaller after every hit